Nytra/NeosHeadlessToolTipKickCrashFix/README.md

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos](https://neos.com/) Headless Client that prevents tooltip permission kicks from causing a world crash.

+This mod fixes the non-builder grabbing builder crash bug.

+It must be installed on the Neos Headless Client which is hosting the session for it to work.

 This is the specific issue it addresses: https://github.com/Neos-Metaverse/NeosPublic/issues/1693

 ## Installation